liamkinne/pythag-calculator-app/README.md

 # pythag-calculator-app
-Pythagoras Calculator App written in Java
+Pythagoras Calculator App written in Java.

+`c² = a² + b²` how hard can it be?